 Most of the materials in this section are from or about the Nichols case.
 The case provided the opportunity for a number of biographical profiles to be written about Tigar and other attorneys involved in the case, including Jane B. Tigar, Stephen Jones, who represented co-defendant Timothy McVeigh, and Ron Woods, a former prosecutor who helped Tigar with the Nichols defense.

-The death penalty was a significant topic of discussion during the oral history interview we conducted with Tigar, a number of clips from which are included in this section.
+The death penalty was a significant topic of discussion during the oral history interview we conducted with Tigar in August 2016, a number of clips from which are included in this section.
 In one, he expounds upon the connections between racial injustice and the death penalty.